mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/interacting-with-smart-contract.md

 ## Interaction via data-retrieving methods

-Retrieving data from the contract is almost as easy as adding data.
+Retrieving data from the contract is similarly easy as adding data.
 But that process requires more preparation.
 First, you need to analyze the signature of the method that you're going to call for data retrieving.

 Based on that you need to prepare an entity.